For a chronological list of all the Torah Portions in each of the five books of Torah, click here.

 Ordinarily, repentance is a simple matter.
 When we realize we have done something wrong, we simply need to confess our wrongdoing, turn around and do the opposite.
 However, it is not always so simple.
 Sometimes our sin creates consequences that make it impossible for us to reverse course.

 A person should never consider himself to be above learning Torah.
 If the Torah really does convey the words of the living God, then it continues to impart revelation regardless of how many times a person has read it.
 It will always be new.
-When Moses recapitulated the Torah in the words of Deuteronomy, he delivered the same Torah, but it became like new material as he spoke it.

 Moses carefully crafted his address to Israel to give them confidence in God and certainty in His power and promises.
 He aimed to bolster their faith enough that they would no longer be crippled by their fears.
 Fear is the opposite of genuine faith.
 Fear comes from a place of faithlessness.
 When we have real confidence in God, fear is driven out.
 When we feel frightened or worried, we must remember who our Father in Heaven is, and that He cares for us and watches over us.
 Paul tells us, “For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, ‘Abba!
 Father!’”
 (Romans 8:15).